zhongwei-yao/zhongwei-yao.github.io/docs/index.md

 <img id="hide-on-large" src="/images/zhongweiyao.jpg" width="30%">

-I am an assistant professor at the School of Finance, Zhejiang University of Finance and Economics.
+I am an assistant professor at the Yingyang School of Financial Technology, Zhejiang University of Finance and Economics.
 My research interests include Chinese mutual funds, institutional investors, and corporate governance.
 My current work focuses on understanding Chinese mutual fund managers' expectation formation and its implication on asset returns.

 My work has appeared in _Journal of Corporate Finance_, _Journal of Banking and Finance_, and _Pacific-Basin Finance Journal_.